Waghmare-Pratik/image-to-text-desktop-tool/README.md

 ![logo](https://github.com/user-attachments/assets/d3207a9e-0eda-46a6-b3b4-c2c04b143960)
-# Image to text desktop tool 🖼️🔤
+# Image to text desktop tool by using chatgpt in 10 minutes

 A modern desktop OCR (Optical Character Recognition) tool built using PyQt5 and Tesseract to extract text from images or screenshots.